sunpy/sunpy/doc/source/guide/tour.rst

 Explanation: first, entries is None because the query has never been used for querying the database -> query the VSO, add new entries to database, remember query hash.
 In the second fetch, entries is not None because the query has already been used and returns a list of database entries.
-For more information check out the :doc:`Database Guide <guide/database>`.
+For more information check out the :ref:`database_guide`.

 Querying Helioviewer.org
 ------------------------